 Sewer overflows and backups can cause health hazards, damage home interiors, and threaten the environment.
 A common cause is sewer pipes blocked by grease, which gets into the sewer from household drains.
 Grease sticks to the insides of pipes.
 Over time, the grease can build up and block the entire pipe.
 Help solve the grease problem by keeping this material out of the sewer system in the first place:

 - Never pour grease down sink drains or into toilets.
-Scrape grease into a can or trash. - Put strainers in sink drains to catch food scraps / solids for disposal.
+Scrape grease into a can or trash. - The presence of contaminants does not Put strainers in sink drains to catch food scraps / solids for disposal.

 Prescription Medication and Hazardous Waste